-Every year, the Department of Residence Life searches for positive, passionate, and enthusiastic leaders to be central pieces of the residence hall community at Franklin College.
+Every year, the Department of Residence Life searches for Resident Assistant applicants who will be positive, passionate, and enthusiastic leaders in the residence hall communities at Franklin College.
 We anticipate employing 30 Resident Assistants across campus each academic year.
 Your responsibilities will be diverse and demanding, and will require a lot of time and commitment.
 As a Resident Assistant, you will be asked to:

 - Be available and present when the residence halls are open

 - Create and encourage a sense of community on your floor

 - Be a positive role model on campus and in your community

 - Be a responsive listener and referral agent for your residents

 - Plan a variety of programs to facilitate individual and community development (in conjunction with departmental programming and community development expectations)